world-direct/keycloak-theme-world-direct/README.md

 **Note**: as you can see, this theme does not feature the usual user/password login fields, due to:

 * we are logging in using ADFS
-* should the ADFS be down, the root user can still login manually be running `$("#kc-form-login").style.removeProperty('display')` in the browser's console
+* should the ADFS be down, the root user can still login manually be running `$("#kc-form-login").classList.remove('displayNone')` in the browser's console

 ## Development